WHAT IS THE MINIMUM WAGE IN FLORIDA?

 Call center employers cannot request employees to come in early, stay late, or receive additional training without pay.
 Many call centers require employees to be at their station 5-10 minutes prior to their shift to ensure calls begin, or are received, at the very beginning of a shift.
 The employer must pay you for that time.

 If you work at a call center and have been asked to come in early or stay late you must be compensated for your time.
 If not, you may have a claim for damages.
 Contact us today.
-The initial consultation is free.
+The initial case evaluation is free.

 Compensatory Time